Jufrench/Angular/README.md

 ### Dependency Injection

+* **A way to supply a new instance of a class with the fully-formed dependencies it requires.**
+* **Most dependencies are services.**
 * Software design pattern that implements inversion o
 * One object is dependent on another object
+* **Services are made available to components through DI**
+* Angular uses dependency injection to provide new components with the service they need.
 * Four rules:
   1. The Service
     * Needs to be injected